Ismail Sabri Yaakob: Controversies and issues

+Allegation of corruption

+Sabri has been named a suspect in a corruption probe involving RM700 million (US$157 million) in government funds during his premiership from August 2021 to November 2022.

+Alleged sea turtle egg consumption

+On 4 November 2015, a photo of Ismail Sabri having dinner at a seafood restaurant in Sandakan with Beluran Umno chief Datuk James Ratib went viral.
+A plate of a dozen sea turtle eggs on the dinner table was seen in the photo.
+On 19 November 2015, other photos surfaced and went viral on Facebook showing fragments of turtle eggshells on the table in front of some of the diners.
+Possession of sea turtles and their products is an offence under the Sabah Wildlife Conservation Enactment 1997.
+Ismail Sabri denied consuming the turtle eggs, citing health reasons and said he was not aware of laws prohibiting their consumption.

+In March 2017, Ismail filed a RM10 million suit in the Kuala Lumpur High Court, alleging that Sabah Publishing and James Sarda had wrongfully and maliciously published three articles in the Sabah-based Daily Express over the matter.
+The suit was settled out of court without a trial in September 2018 after the plaintiff and defendant reached an amicable agreement.

 Support of the vaping industry

 On 9 November 2015, Ismail Sabri stated that he supports the vaping industry in Malaysia.
 He says that the Malay-dominated industry is a success story for bumiputera entrepreneurism despite health warnings by the Malaysian Health Ministry.
 He has gone further in hoping that the unregulated industry can expand globally.
 Many prominent doctors and physicians have publicly chided Ismail Sabri's support for the industry, including the Sultan of Johor Ibrahim Ismail, who publicly decreed that all vape outlets must be shut down by 1 January 2016.

 Nurul Izzah Anwar defamation suit

 PKR's Nurul Izzah Anwar sued Ismail Sabri Yaakob and IGP Khalid Abu Bakar in November 2015 for allegedly accusing her of being a traitor to the country.
 She claimed that Ismail Sabri said words that implied she was a traitor to the country and had declared war on the Yang di-Pertuan Agong.
 She also claimed that Khalid said defamatory words about her in another press conference.
 Both incidents occur just a few days after photographs of her with Jacel Kiram, daughter of Jamalul Kiram III, who is said to have ordered or led the 2013 invasion of Sabah surfaced.
 In April 2018, the High Court ordered Ismail and Khalid to pay Nurul RM600,000 and RM400,000 in damages, respectively, after ruling that their statements had defamed Nurul in their natural and ordinary meaning.